fuzzylabs/edge-vision-power-estimation/model_training/README.md

 ### 🔋 Inference

-Inference script requires path to TensorRT engine information file and a path to save prediction as a CSV file.
+Inference script requires path to the Pytorch model summary file and a path to save prediction as a CSV file.

 Inference script downloads the trained model from MLFlow registry for the inference.
 There are two sample data for `resnet18` and `vgg16` Pytorch model summary engine files under [sample_data](./sample_data/) folder.